Fraser River Floodplain

 Learn about the Fraser River floodplain and its history within Surrey.

-The system of dykes within the Fraser River frontage as seen below is comprised of 3.9km mix of concrete flood walls (red, yellow and orange) , 1.4km earthdykes (purple), 2.3km of raised ground and temporary earth dykes and 16 crossing structures.
+The system of dykes within the Fraser River frontage as seen below is comprised of 3.9km mix of concrete flood walls (red, yellow and orange), 1.4km earth dykes (purple), 2.3km of raised ground and temporary earth dykes and 16 crossing structures.

 The flood plain is serviced by 4 pump stations that drain rainwater and groundwater from behind the dykes at times of high river levels due to either tides, storm surges or annual freshet conditions.

-History of Fraser River Flood Protection
+History of Fraser River flood protection

-The South Westminster area, near the Patullo bridge, is a very low flood bench area of the Fraser River that has historically experienced flooding problems during the Fraser River freshet.
+The South Westminster area, near the Pattullo bridge, is a very low flood bench area of the Fraser River that has historically experienced flooding problems during the Fraser River freshet.
 In 1920, the South Westminster Dyking district was formed providing 2.6 miles of dyke, 7 flood boxes, and 4.3 miles of interior ditches.
 Then in 1930 the provincial dyking commissioner took over some dyking activities after the district went into receivership.

 By 1967 there were 500 homes in the flood plain area plus a more significant industrial presence.
 In this same year the province asked the City to take over the Dyking District due to lack of maintenance and financial difficulties.
 The area flooded again in 1972 and this is why in 1975 the South Westminster Dyking District transferred to Surrey under an agreement with the province to improve the existing dyke and flood protection systems.